Installation

 Readline

 When critic2 is built using cmake, it is possible to link against the readline library.
 This library enables shell-like features for critic2’s command line interface such as keyboard shortcuts, history, and autocompletion.
-You can typically find it in the repository of your chosen distribution.
+On linux, you can typically find it in the repository of your chosen distribution.

 Libxc